 After your welcome from Rock Valley Tours at the hotel there will be a trek briefing with your leader and guide and then the rest of the day is free to explore the bazaars of Rawalpindi and the new town of Islamabad.
-Overnight at hotel.
+Overnight at the hotel.

 Day 03 Fly Islamabad - Skardu:

 Morning transfer to airport for flight to Skardu and then transfer to resort.
-(This flight is subject to good weather conditions, so if the flight is cancelled we will drive by road to Chilas.
+(This flight is subject to good weather conditions, so if the flight is canceled we will drive by road to Chilas.
 Meals and overnight at hotel.

 Day 04 Skardu Free day in Skardu: